HomeGlossary › Lemon Balm

 The Full Story

-Lemon Balm, scientifically known as Melissa officinalis, is a perennial herb in the mintfamily that has been used for centuries for its pleasant arom a and medicinal properties.
-Native to Europe and parts of Asia, it has a long history of use in traditional herbal remedies, particularly for its calming effects.
-In perfumery, Lemon Balm is known for scent and because it can invigorate and enhance fragrance compositions.
+Lemon Balm, scientifically known as Melissa officinalis, is a perennial herb in the mint family used for centuries for its aroma and medicinal properties.
+Native to Europe and parts of Asia, it has a long history in traditional herbal remedies, particularly for calming effects.
+In perfumery, Lemon Balm is valued for its scent and used to enliven compositions.

 Origin and Production

-The plant has bright green leaves that release a refreshing lemon scent when crushed.
-This aromatic quality has made it a popular ingredient in both culinary and fragrance applications.
-The essential oil extracted from its leaves captures the essence of its bright, citrusy profile.
-Sourcing Lemon Balm typically involves cultivating the herb in temperate climates, where its growth is optimal.
+The plant has bright green leaves that release a lemon scent when crushed, used in both culinary and fragrance applications.
+Essential oil is extracted from the leaves, and the herb is cultivated in temperate climates.

 Chemistry and Scent Profile